zinic/crawl/core.md

 When a character wishes to climb or scale obstacles, they must make a mobility check against the difficulty of the obstacle.
 A character has two options when choosing to make this mobility check:

-* The character may spend 1 action point to climb or scale an obstacle.
-By spending an action point, they receive a +10 modifier to their mobility check.
+* The character may spend 1 energy point to climb or scale an obstacle.
+By spending an energy point, they receive a +10 modifier to their mobility check.

-* The character may instead choose to climb or scale an obstacle without spending an action point.
+* The character may instead choose to climb or scale an obstacle without spending an energy point.
 Doing so incurs no penalty but grants no positive modifier either.

 Obstacle difficulty begins at 5.
 Difficulty raises by 5 for every meter of difference between the surface the character is on and the distance the character is attempting to scale.

 A two meter obstacle will, therefore, require a mobility check greater than 15 to pass successfully.

-Upon failure, if the character has spent an action point to attempt the climb they simply fall back down to where they had attempted the climb without additional effect.
-However, if the character did not spend an action point then their current turn ends and they fall back to where they had attempted the climb.
+Upon failure, if the character has spent an energy point to attempt the climb they simply fall back down to where they had attempted the climb without additional effect.
+However, if the character did not spend an energy point then their current turn ends and they fall back to where they had attempted the climb.
 In addition, the character is now considered prone.

 Note, falling may have additional consequences regardless of whether or not the character chose to spend a movement action on the check.
 See falling damage for more information.

 #### Two-Meter Step

-A character may make a special movement action that costs 1 action point called a two-meter step.
+A character may make a special movement action that costs 1 energy point called a two-meter step.
 As the name implies, a character may take a two meter step or a step equal to one map cell without incuring opportunistic actions.
 After a character takes a two-meter step they may not take any further action and their turn ends.

 #### Standing Vertical Jump

 A character may make a standing jump vertically in meters equal to half their strength modifier.

-A standing jump requires 1 action point and may be preformed as part of an ongoing movement action.
+A standing jump requires 1 energy point and may be preformed as part of an ongoing movement action.
 For example, a character may move their entire movement to reach an obstacle.
-They may then choose to attempt to jump up onto the obstacle at the cost of 1 action point.
+They may then choose to attempt to jump up onto the obstacle at the cost of 1 energy point.

 The character may attempt a higher jump by performing a strength check.
 The strength check has a difficulty equal to the number of meters the character is attempting to jump over their standing vertical jump maximum multiplied by 10.